hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 - `IDF` - Inverse Document Frequency
 - `TFIDF` = `TF * IDF`

 TFIDF is a measure of (a term's importance to a document) in (a collection of documents), called "corpus".
-We put the previous sentence in branckets so that it is easier to read.
+We put the previous sentence in brackets so that it is easier to read.
 The rationale is very straight forward:

 - TF -- importance to a specific document -- the more one term appears in one document, the more important it is to the document.
 - IDF -- importance in a collection of documents -- if a term appears too frequently in all documents, e.g. stop words, it does not carry much importance to the current document.